-Dogs and cats age much quicker than people, and contrary to popular belief, the rule of "7 dog years = 1 human year" is far from accurate.
-The AVMA provides the following calculations to help put a pet's age in human terms:
+Contrary to popular belief, the rule of "7 dog years = 1 human year" is far from accurate.

 At Countryside, our goal is to help you recognize and manage these health issues or problems in order to prolong your pet's quality of life.